Gordonby/ArmLab2/README.md

     ```
 1. Now remove all references to the storage account from the template as it is no longer needed.

-1. Make sure to change the API version in the *Virtual Machine* definition to
+1. We need to change the API version for the *Virtual Machine*  because the older API versions don't know about managed disks.
     ```json
         "apiVersion": "2016-04-30-preview"
-    ...

-   We need to do this because the older API versions don't know about managed disks.

 1. Add *2016-Datacenter* to the parameter list of Windows OS Versions and make it the default